How much will I earn?

 The design and technology of our future offices will change the way we work, giving us the opportunity to become truly flexible and allowing teams to work in the way that suits them best.
 It’s a completely fresh approach to the way we spend our working day.

 What hours would I work?

-Our standard working hours for all full-time staff are 37 hours a week net (42 gross, including lunch breaks).
+Our standard working hours for all full-time staff are 37 hours a week net.
 This includes staff based in London.